 Wireless Microphone System – Good sound is essential.
 I use the Sennheiser EW 100-ENG G2 Wireless Lavalier Microphone System, with BodyPack Transmitter,Plug-on Transmitter, Camera Receiver.
 This system is a workhouse for professional videographers and news crews.
 It provides video recording in the most varied recording situations, from as far as 100 feet.
 The ME 2 clip-on microphone is virtually invisible.
 The extremely small SK 100 G2 bodypack transmitter and the SKP 100 G2 plug-on transmitter as well as the EK 100 G2 camera receiver feature nine frequency banks with four directly accessible presets each.

-My secondary DSLR Camera: Lately, I’ve also added the new Canon PowerShot SX50 HS 12.1 MP Digital Camera with 50x Optical Zoom.
+My secondary DSLR Camera: As a backup, I sometimes use the new Canon PowerShot SX50 HS 12.1 MP Digital Camera with 50x Optical Zoom.
 I have been stunned at the capabilities of this camera and especially how clear and crisp that 50X zoom is in geting me up close to wildlife and nature shots.
 This is much lighter than the 5D and is seriously vying as my always-carry camera.
 Because I like photographing wildlife – big, dangerous wildlife like wolves, moose, bison and bear – I need a good telephoto.
-I can’t afford $10,000 for a huge telephoto for the 5d so I rely on this camera for my wildlife close ups.
+I can’t afford $10,000 for a huge telephoto for the 5D so I sometimes rely on this camera for my wildlife close ups.

 Video editing software – I use Final Cut Pro X. Fast, powerful, full featured and able to handle 1080p HD video without breaking a sweat.

-Portable hard drive – HD video files are huge.
-So I carry the Seagate FreeAgent GoFlex 1TB external hard drive.
-I make files for each shoot, organize them on the FreeAgent and never worry about using up my MacBook Pro storage.
+Portable hard drives – HD video files are huge.
+So I carry two Seagate FreeAgent GoFlex 1TB external hard drives when I travel. make files for each shoot, organize them on one FreeAgent and never worry about using up my MacBook Pro storage.
+I use the other drive for backup.

 Backup Power – There are so many things that depend on battery power.
 Cameras, smartphones, tablets, laptops.
 I bring the Mophie Powerstation XL with me on all trips.
 It charges anything that I have that has a USB connector.